watson-developer-cloud/swift-sdk/README.md

 To use the Dialog service, developers script conversations as they would happen in the real world, upload them to a Dialog application, and enable back-and-forth conversations with a user.

-The following example demonstrates how to instantiate the Dialog class:
+The following example demonstrates how to instantiate a `Dialog` object:

 ```swift
 let username = "your-username-here"